-The licensee performed calculation JAF-CALC-14-00029, "Hardened Containment Vent System: Dose Assessment," which documents the dose assessment for designated areas inside the FitzPatrick reactor building (outside of containment) and outside the FitzPatrick reactor building caused by the sustained operation of the HCVS under severe accident conditions.
-The licensee stated calculation JAF-CALC-14-00029 was performed using NRC-endorsed HCVS-WP-02 [Reference 28] and HCVS-FAQ-12 [Reference 29] methodologies.
-Consistent with the definition of sustained operations in NEI 13-02, Revision 1, the integrated whole-body gamma dose equivalent1 due to HCVS operation over a 7-day period was determined in the licensee's dose calculation and will not exceed 10 Roentgen equivalent man (rem)2.
-The calculated 7-day dose due to HCVS operation is a conservative maximum integrated radiation dose over a 7-day period with an ELAP and fuel failure starting at reactor shutdown.
+The licensee performed calculation PM-1190, "[Hardened Containment Vent System] HCVS Dose Assessment," which documents the dose assessment for designated areas inside the PBAPS reactor buildings (outside of containment) and outside the PBAPS reactor buildings caused by the sustained operation of the HCVS under severe accident conditions.
+The licensee stated calculation PM-1190 was performed using NRC-endorsed HCVS-WP-02 [Reference 29] and HCVS-FAQ-12 [Reference 30] methodologies.
+Consistent with the definition of sustained operations in NEI 13-02, Revision 1, the integrated whole-body gamma dose equivalent due to HCVS operation over a 7-day period was determined in the licensee's dose calculation to be no greater than 10 Roentgen equivalent man (rem)2.
+The 7-day dose determined in the calculation due to HCVS operation is a conservative maximum integrated radiation dose over a 7-day period with an ELAP and fuel failure starting at reactor shutdown.
 For the sources considered and the methodology used in the calculation, the timing of the HCVS vent operation or cycling of the vent will not create higher doses at personnel habitability and equipment locations (i.e., maximum doses determined in the calculation bound operational considerations for HCVS vent operation).

 The licensee determined the expected dose rates, under the severe accident conditions of the order, in all locations requiring personnel access.
-The licensee's evaluation indicates that, for the areas requiring access in the early stages of the event, the expected dose rates would not be a limiting consideration.
+The licensee's evaluation indicates that for the areas requiring access in the early stages of the event, the expected dose rates would not be a limiting consideration.
 For those areas where expected dose rates would be elevated at later stages of the event, the licensee has determined that the expected stay times would ensure that operations could be accomplished without exceeding the emergency response organization emergency worker dose guidelines.

-The licensee calculated the maximum dose rates and 7-day integrated whole-body gamma dose equivalents for the MCR and the ROS.
-The calculation demonstrates that the integrated whole-body gamma dose equivalent to personnel occupying defined habitability locations (resulting from HCVS operation under beyond-design-basis severe accident conditions) will not exceed 10 rem.
+The licensee calculated the maximum dose rates and 7-day integrated whole-body gamma dose equivalents for the primary operating station (POS), which is the MCR, and the ROS, which is located in the radwaste building.
+The calculation demonstrates that the integrated whole-body gamma dose equivalent to personnel occupying defined habitability locations,